csgis/kgr_toolbox/README.md

 ### 📦 Portable Project Archives
 - **PostgreSQL to Geopackage**: Convert all PostgreSQL layers to a single portable geopackage
-- **Complete Project Export**: Copy all project files including DCIM folders and media
+- **Complete Project Export**: Copy all project files including DCIM folders and media and updates source references
-- **QField Compatible**: Create archives ready for mobile data collection with QField
-- **Progress Tracking**: Real-time progress feedback during export process

 ## Installation